November 11th

 Commentary:

-The analogy in the verses compares this deceptive flattery to a hunter who lures prey by mimicking bird calls or playing a sweet tune.
-Just as the melody draws the animals closer, only to ensnare them, so too can the false praises of an enemy draw you in, masking their true intentions.
+The analogy in the verse compares this deceptive flattery to a hunter who lures prey by mimicking bird calls or playing a sweet tune.
+Just as the melody draws the animals closer only to ensnare them, so too can the false praises of an enemy draw you in, masking their true intentions.

 We must not be swayed by the smooth words of those who speak to please, for their actions may reveal a different, darker reality.